renderedtext/semaphore-docs-new/source/docs/secrets.md

 is attached.

 To detach the secret from a project, you will need to uncheck the box next to the project name.
-There will be a 'Saved.' message once the secret is detached.
+Once the secret is detached, you will see a 'Saved' message.

 ### Viewing attached entries in the Project Settings